fbpx

 “I feel honored to have been involved (even in a small way) during the beginning stages of the Botanical Garden.
 And it gives me such a deep feeling of gratitude and pride to still be around to see how the Garden has grown and become such an important part of the NWA Community.”

-Volunteers work in the visitor’s center daily in four-hour shifts.
-They greet guests of the garden, provide information about admission prices, memberships, and upcoming events.
+Volunteers work in the visitor’s center in four hour shifts from 9am-1pm or 1pm-5pm.
+They greet garden visitors, and provide information about admission prices, memberships, and upcoming events.
 They answer phones and direct calls to staff as necessary.
-Additionally, admissions volunteers may take cash, cards or tickets during special events and sell merchandise from the gift shop.
+Additionally, volunteers take cash, cards, or Apple Pay for admission.

 Education/Field Trips